Class struggle: Camillus

 The Senate had the ability to give a magistrate the power of dictatorship, meaning he could bypass public law in the pursuit of a prescribed mandate.
-Montesquieu explains that the purpose of this institution was to tilt the balance of power in favour of the patricians.
-However, in an attempt to resolve a conflict between the patricians and the plebs, the dictator Camillus used his power of dictatorship to coerce the Senate into giving the plebs the right to choose one of the two consuls.
+Montesquieu explained that the purpose of this institution was to tilt the balance of power in favour of the patricians.
+However, in an attempt to resolve a conflict between the patricians and the plebeians, the dictator Camillus used his power of dictatorship to coerce the Senate into giving the plebeians the right to choose one of the two consuls.

 Marius

 Tacitus believed that the increase in Roman power spurred the patricians to expand their power over more and more cities.
-This process, he felt, exacerbated pre-existing class tensions with the plebs, and eventually culminated in a civil war between the patrician Sulla and the populist reformer Marius.
+This process, he felt, exacerbated pre-existing class tensions with the plebeians, and eventually culminated in a civil war between the patrician Sulla and the populist reformer Marius.
 Marius had taken the step of enlisting capite censi, the very lowest class of citizens, into the army, for the first time allowing non-land owners into the legions.